Aryan-yadav7/CS-basic-keywords/README.md

 22. Application -
 An application program (software application, or application, or app for short) is a computer program designed to carry out a specific task other than one relating to the operation of the computer itself, typically to be used by end-users.
 Word processors, media players, and accounting software are examples.

+23.INTERNET- A communication system that connects computers and computer networks all over the world.

+24. DNS- Domain Name System (DNS)  is  a network of computers that converts web addresses into IP addresses.

+25. IP- An Internet Protocol (IP) address is the unique identifying number assigned to every device connected to the internet.